neondrifter/BlockAlbumArt/README.md

 So let's get started.

 Prerequisites:
-- Download AdGuard onto whatever device you use Spotify on. https://adguard.com/en/welcome.html
+- Download AdGuard onto whatever device you use your music streaming app on. https://adguard.com/en/welcome.html

 Which app do you want to block album art in?